If You Want to Keep Your Doctor, 100 Dems Say YOU CAN'T!

 Last week, Democratic [communist] congresswoman Pramila Jayapal (Wash.), the co-chair of the Congressional Progressive Caucus (CPC), introduced the Medicare-for-All Act of 2019.
 Billed as a means to provide “freedom of choice” to health care consumers, the legislation would require everyone, regardless of existing insurance coverage, to enroll in Medicare within two years of passage.

 It would phase out all private health insurance and all choice.
 It’s basically Stalin care.
+As we explained yesterday, the Democrats have been proposing healthcare bills that eliminate private health insurance.
+This has always been the plan.

 Anyone who thinks this wouldn’t be weaponized hasn’t been paying attention over the last ten years to what has become of our executive agencies.